rubyonrailsfourbook/book/10-posts-comments/05-check-comments-for-spam.markdown

 This tutorial, as stated earlier, will be using [Akismet](http://akismet.com/).

 ### Akisment Intergation
 The gem used here is called [rakismet](https://github.com/joshfrench/rakismet).
-Rakisment gives a nice frontend to deal with the Akisment API.
+Rakismet gives a nice frontend to deal with the Akisment API.
 The best place for the logic for the spam check is in the comment model file.
 Rakismet checks attributes on the model.
 So some attributes need to be defined.
 However, first the raskismnt model class must be imported.

 	class Comment < ActiveRecord::Base
 		include Rakismet::Model
 		...
 	end

-Next pass the raskimet attributes.
+Next add the attributes that will rakismet will submit to Akismet.

 	...

 	 rakismet_attrs
 	 	author: proc { user.name }
-	 	author_meail: proc { user.email }
+	 	author_email: proc { user.email }
+	 	author_url: proc { user.url }
+	 	comment_type: "comment"

 	...